solar cookers: a

 � michael goetz of centre neuchatelois cuisine solaire & group ulog, basel

-� joyce jett, sonia heptonstall, alison curtis & naim janmohamed, sci united
+� joyce jett, sonia heptonstall, alison curtis & naim janmohamed, sci united nations representatives

 turkey